 How Do I Make Satellite Internet Better for Gaming?

 To play games optimally, you need to make sure that your satellite internet connection doesn't have any lag and induces bandwidth as much as possible.
-Try not to use fancy effects or other unnecessary things in order to preserve what little bit of space is left on the page for more important content like graphics- which means less processing power required from our servers!
+Try not to use fancy effects or other unnecessary things in order to preserve what little bit of space is left on the page for more important content like graphics- which means less processing power is required from our servers!

 Your goal is to quickly and efficiently get each click or button press on the satellite as soon as possible.
 Wired connections allow you control over faster parts of your pipe while shutting down other programs prevents any freeze-ups from getting stuck in upload queues that could cost valuable time for repairs!
 Restarting every once in a while can prevent general network issues before they start taking place too much; it's always good practice no matter what kind of service we offer at our company - especially with all these hackers out there trying new things every day.